Walter Dee Huddleston: U.S. Senate

+1984 campaign vs. Mitch McConnell

-In 1984, Huddleston's Republican opponent was Jefferson County (Louisville) Judge-Executive Mitch McConnell.
+In 1984, Huddleston's Republican opponent was Jefferson County, Kentucky (Louisville) Judge-Executive Mitch McConnell.
 McConnell gained political traction with a series of television campaign ads mocking Huddleston's attendance record in the Senate.
 McConnell accused him of putting "his private speaking engagements ahead of his Senate responsibilities."
 Despite these ads, the race was very close, with McConnell only defeating Huddleston when the last returns came in (49.9% to 49.5%).
+The challenger was aided by incumbent Republican President of the United States Ronald Reagan's 20-point victory in the Commonwealth over Democratic challenger Walter Mondale of Minnesota, a member of the U.S. Senate from 1964 to 1976 who was Vice President of the United States from 1977 to 1981, in the concurrent presidential election.

 Post-Senate career

-Huddleston was known as a member of the moderate wing of the Democratic Party, as was typical of party members from Kentucky.
+As was typical of party members from Kentucky, Huddleston was known as a member of the moderate wing of the Democratic Party.

+After his retirement, Huddleston returned to Elizabethtown, Kentucky and began working as a lobbyist for railroad, tobacco and agricultural clients.
+He also lobbied in behalf of Louisville-based health insurance company Humana and Capitol Holding, a parent of Commonwealth Life Insurance.

 In the late 1980s, Huddleston served on the National Board of Advisors of the Federation for American Immigration Reform, an anti-immigration group advocating for a lower rate of legal immigration.

 In 2012, Huddleston announced he was stepping down as chairman of First Financial Service Corporation.

 Death

-Huddleston died on October 16, 2018, in Warsaw, Kentucky, in his sleep at his son Stephen's house.
-He was 92 years old.
-Sen. Mitch McConnell issued a statement on Huddleston's death soon after, in which he honored Huddleston's "tenacity," and stated that both he and his wife, Elaine Chao, were "saddened" when they heard of his passing.
+Huddleston died in his sleep on October 16, 2018, at the home of his son, Stephen Huddleston, in Warsaw, Kentucky, where he lived for the last one year and two months of his life, age 92.
+Mitch McConnell, who had later risen to the highest ranks in the United States Senate leadership, released a statement paying tribute to Huddleston's "tenacity," and stated that both he and his wife, Elaine Chao, were "saddened" when they heard of his passing.
+He was interred at Elizabethtown Cemetery in the town of Elizabethtown, Kentucky.